fabd/kanji-koohii/src/apps/koohii/modules/about/templates/learnmore.md

 #### Note About Copyright

 Please remember that the original stories appearing in the RTK book are copyrighted, and **SHOULD NOT BE REPRODUCED** on the website! (you can of course enter them for your own use, as long as they are private).

+### Edit Keywords

+Sometimes you may want to customize one of Heisig's keywords.
+You may want to translate them into a non-english language.

+You can do so by clicking the keyword above your story to customize it!

+_Please note at this time the Study page search box is basic, and will not match custom keywords._

+You can edit many keywords ate once, and review your changes in **Manage Flashcards > Edit Keywords**.

 ### The Dictionary {#dictionary}